GuiltyKing12/FinalProjectCsci441/README.txt

             'p' - pauses the solar system
             'r' - resets the spaceship in case of destruction

-            camera is automatically set to arc ball intially right click brings up menu to change camera type
+            camera is automatically set to arc ball initially right click brings up menu to change camera type

             arcball - click drag to move around space ship
-                    - ctrl click drag horiztonally to zoom
+                    - ctrl click drag horizontally to zoom

             free cam - click drag to change heading
                      - 'i' to move forward